duytq94/cross-platform-how-it-works/README.md

 ### Overview architectural
 ![rn architecture](photos/rn-arch.png)

-- JSC (JavaScriptCore, also called JS engine, written in C++) is a framework that allows JavaScript code to be run on mobile devices, for instance.
-On iOS devices, this framework is directly provided by the OS.
-Android devices don’t have the framework, so React Native bundles it along with the app itself.
+- JSC (JavaScriptCore, also called JS engine, written in C++) is a framework that allows JavaScript code to be run on mobile devices.
+On iOS devices, this framework is directly provided by the OS while Android devices don't have it, so React Native needs to bundle it along with the Android app.
 - RN bridge (written in Java/C++) allows communication (by message, sent as a serialized JSON) between JS thread (where JS bundle - your logic code) and Native thread (Native UI/modules).
 - Native thread to handle UI rendering, user gestures, etc.
 - Yoga (written in C/C++) is a cross-platform layout engine.